 Why is an AIDS Vaccine important?

-Vaccines are powerful public health tool and have proven to be the world’s most effective and cost effective preventive mechanism
+Vaccines are a powerful public health tool and have proven to be the world’s most effective and cost-effective preventive mechanism

 How is India positioned as part of global efforts to discover a vaccine?